seramo/simple-chat-button/readme.txt

 = Give Support =

-If you like this plugin and is useful for you, please support us by giving **5 star** rating.
+If you like this plugin and is useful for you, please support us by giving [5 star rating](https://wordpress.org/support/plugin/simple-chat-button/reviews/#new-post) .

 == Screenshots ==